sprague252/SVSoundAnalysis/README.md

 ### Run on local computer

-In order to run these Jupyter notebooks on a local computer, you must have a version of Python 3.6 or greater with Jupyter installed (recommendation: Anaconda Python) with these additional packages:
+In order to run these Jupyter notebooks on a local computer, you must have a version of Python 3.6 or greater with Jupyter installed with these additional packages:

 1. numpy
 2. scipy